NetLeaders Policies and Procedures

 - the enrollment or attempted enrollment of non-existent individuals;

-purchasing NetLeaders products on behalf of another, or under another ID number, to qualify for commissions or bonuses.
+- purchasing NetLeaders products on behalf of another, or under another ID number, to qualify for commissions or bonuses.

 4.4 - Changes to a NetLeaders Business

 4.4.1 - GeneralEach Advocate must immediately notify NetLeaders of all changes to the information contained in his or her Application and Agreement.
 Modifications to an existing Agreement can be made by submitting a written request and appropriate supporting documentation to NetLeaders.

 Exception - A request for a change in sponsor, due to NetLeaders error, will be accepted within 30 days of the submission of the original Application and Agreement.

 4.4.3 - Cancellation and Re-applicationAn Advocate may legitimately change organizations by:

 - Following the 6 calendar month period of inactivity, the former Advocate may reapply under a new sponsor.
 However the former Advocate will permanently lose any and all right to their former Downline organization.
 “Downline” shall mean the organization of Independent Advocates that enroll and are placed under any business.

 4.5 - Unauthorized Claims and Actions